noopkat/ms-bing-speech-service/README.md

 # Microsoft Speech to Text Service

-(Unofficial) NodeJS service wrapper for [Microsoft Speech API](https://azure.microsoft.com/en-us/services/cognitive-services/speech).
+(Unofficial) JavaScript service wrapper for [Microsoft Speech API](https://azure.microsoft.com/en-us/services/cognitive-services/speech).
 It is an implementation of the Speech Websocket API specifically, which supports long speech recognition up to 10 minutes in length.
 Are you looking for Microsoft Speech HTTP API (short speech) support instead?
 [This SDK can help you out](https://github.com/palmerabollo/bingspeech-api-client) :)

 `npm install ms-bing-speech-service`